Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

 What's so good about it?
 The processing power and AI smarts, which bring huge boosts to contrast, colours and detail.
 Turn it on, and you're met with stunning, near-flawless picture performance.

 And considering it's around the bottom of the current range in terms of its speaker system, it sounds pretty good, too - although we would, as ever, recommend buying a quality sound system to do justice to the fabulous picture.

-The C9 has now been superseded by the CX and GX for 2020.
-But that just means it's now available for a lot less money, making it even better value than before.
+The CX and GX superseded the C9 in 2020, but that just means it's now available for a lot less money, making it even better value than before.
 Grab this high-quality Dolby Vision TV while you still can.